emmanuelnk/github-actions-workflow-ts/README.md

 The `github-actions-workflow-ts` package enables you to create GitHub Actions workflows using TypeScript and gain the benefits of type safety.
 This allows you to easily re-use, modularize share workflow code.

-To get started, simply create a new `.wac.ts` anywhere in your project and start writing your GitHub Actions workflow.
+To get started, simply create a new `*.wac.ts` e.g. `deploy.wac.ts` anywhere in your project and start writing your GitHub Actions workflow.

 ## Example
 Check the [examples folder](./examples/) and the [workflows folder](./workflows/) for more advanced examples.